Ball-peen hammer

+Etymology

+In the word "ball-peen", peen, probably comes from a North Germanic source; compare dialectal Norwegian penn ("peen"), Danish pind ("peg"), German Pinne ("the peen of a hammer"), Old Swedish pæna ("to pound iron with a hammer").

 Uses

-Besides for peening (surface hardening by impact), the ball-peen hammer is useful for many tasks, such as striking punches and chisels (usually performed with the flat face of the hammer).
-The peening face is useful for rounding off edges of metal pins and fasteners, such as rivets.
-The ball face of the hammer can also be used to make gaskets for mating surfaces.
-A suitable gasket material is held over the surface where a corresponding gasket is desired, and the operator will lightly tap around the edges of the mating surface to perforate the gasket material.
+Besides peening (surface-hardening by impact), the ball-peen hammer is useful for many tasks, such as striking punches and chisels (usually performed with the flat face of the hammer).
+The peening face or ball face is useful for rounding off edges of metal pins and fasteners, such as rivets.
+It can also be used to make gaskets for mating surfaces: a suitable gasket material is held over the surface that needs a gasket, and the operator lightly taps around the edges of the mating surface to perforate the gasket material.

+Crime

+The ball peen hammer has been described as “the favourite weapon” of the Hells Angels.
+It was also the weapon used by Peter Sutcliffe, dubbed the Yorkshire Ripper, an allusion to the Victorian serial killer Jack the Ripper, to murder at least 13 women and attack a further possible nine.

 Variants

 Variants include the straight-peen, diagonal-peen, and cross-peen hammer.
-These hammers have a wedge-shaped head instead of a ball-shaped head.
-This wedge shape spreads the metal perpendicular to the edge of the head.
-The straight-peen hammer has the wedge oriented parallel to the hammer's handle, while the cross-peen hammer's wedge is oriented perpendicular.
-The diagonal-peen hammer's head, as the name implies, is at a 45° angle from the handle.
+Instead of a ball-shaped head, these hammers have a wedge-shaped head.
+The straight-peen hammer has a wedge oriented parallel to the hammer's handle.
+The cross-peen hammer's wedge is oriented perpendicular to the handle.
+The head of a diagonal-peen hammer, as the name implies, has a wedge set at a 45° angle from the handle; it can be a left angle or a right angle, and some peen hammers have a double diagonal wedge for ergonomic reasons.
 They are commonly used by blacksmiths during the forging process to deliver blows for forging or to strike other forging tools.